DarrachBarneveld/Project3-CodeInstitute/README.md

    1. Users are prompted whether to login or signup.
    2. Each option has clear step by step instructions.
    3. Any errors are clearly displayed and prompting the user to try again.

+- I want to be able to logout of the application to avoid security issues
+   1. Users can log out at anytime from the main menu.

 ### New Users Stories
 - I want to immediately understand the application so I can make a quick decision as to whether or not to continue.